About Center for Permafrost

 Once a year, the directional board meets with the four international members of our advisory board to ensure progress and seek advice on major decisions.
 The advisory board consists of Drs James M. Tiedje, Michigan State Univcersity, Vladimir E. Romanovsky, University of Alaska Fairbanks, Ted (Edward) Schuur, University of Florida, and Paul Grogan, Queens University, Ontario.
 The board provides a critical review of the science progress, guidelines for improvements and specific advices based on an annual report and our scientific publications.

 The external components also include all collaborating persons, projects and networks.
 Coordination activities are aimed at enhancing communication, focussing scientific discussions, optimizing field work and synchronizing the iterative development of field validation data with model setup and parameterization.

-The core funding for CENPERM comes from a six year Centre of Excellence grant from the Danish National Research Foundation.
+The core funding for CENPERM comes from a ten year (a first stage of six years and a second stage of four years) Centre of Excellence grant from the Danish National Research Foundation.